VelocityZero/CSCI3155Labs/Paper/PaperRoughDraft.md

 <br />
 #####But how do lambda captures work?
-Well as it terns out lambdas variable capture works in the same way as a functor.
-The way that lambdas are implemented is by creating a small class the overloads the operator`()`, this allows lambda to act like a function.
+Well as it turns out lambdas variable capture works in the same way as a functor.
+The way that lambdas are implemented is by creating a small class that overloads the operator`()`, this allows lambda to act like a function.
 The lambda function then becomes an instance of this class and when it is constructed it takes in all surrounding variables within its environment that are passed into the capture specification field and stores them as member variables. ___(this may need to me moved or reworded!)___

 ##### Tread carefully, the pros and cons to `[&]`
 While all of this seems great you should know when it is okay to capture by different types.
 For example if you have a lambda function as a function parameter.
 If a lambda function captures values by reference, the reference will not be valid after the function returns.
 However, if you capture by reference you have to ability to modify and change the data.

 <br />
 <br />